Product frequently asked questions (FAQ)

 - Will PDXpert import bills of materials from our CAD system?

 - Most CAD applications can export a bill of materials in a structured text file (CSV, XML, XLS, etc.).
 PDXpert uses a special XML file, called a Data Transformation (DT), to interpret and recreate the BOM within the product structure.
-The PDXpert system includes a standard BOM importer, and new custom DTs can be added.
+The PDXpert system includes a standard BOM importer, and custom DTs can be added.
 Although you can create your own Data Transformations using standard XML authoring tools, we can easily create the DT for you at a very reasonable cost.

 - Can PDXpert's data be exported into our ERP/MRP system?

-- PDXpert offers three methods for moving part, BOM and qualified supplier data into downstream systems such as ERP/MRP.
+- Yes, PDXpert offers three methods for moving part, BOM and qualified supplier data into downstream systems such as ERP/MRP.
 PDXpert's Data Transformation facility can export data into the ERP/MRP system's preferred import format.
 Your ERP/MRP may use an ODBC connection to make real-time part, BOM, supplier and change queries against the PDXpert database.
 In addition, PDXpert exports industry-standard IPC-2571 ("PDX") packages, and we publish a free PDX viewer that your supply chain partners can use to view/extract/import your part, BOM supplier and file data.

 - Can PDXpert's part costs be updated using part data from our ERP/MRP?

-Configuration and best practices.
+Configuration and training

 - Can I use my own part, document and change numbering and revision formats?
 Do I have to start my item numbers from a specific place, or can I continue my current sequence?